Carlos Correa Preview, Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- In 66.4% of his 116 games this season, Correa has picked up at least one hit.
-He's also had 20 multi-hit games.
+- Correa has reached base via a hit in 78 games this season (of 117 played), and had multiple hits in 20 of those games.

-- He has gone deep in 13.8% of his games this season, and 3.2% of his plate appearances.
+- He has hit a long ball in 13.7% of his games this year, and 3.1% of his chances at the plate.

-- Correa has had at least one RBI in 31.9% of his games this year (37 of 116), with more than one RBI 13 times (11.2%).
-He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.